Robina, Queensland: Education

-Robina State School is a government primary (Prep-6) school for boys and girls at Killarney Avenue (28.0712°S 153.3991°E).
+Robina State School is a government primary (Preparatory to Year 6) school for boys and girls at Killarney Avenue (28.0712°S 153.3991°E).
 In 2017, the school had an enrolment of 802 students with 58 teachers (51 full-time equivalent) and 31 non-teaching staff (20 full-time equivalent).
 It includes a special education program.

-Robina State High School is a government secondary (7-12) school for boys and girls at Investigator Drive (28.0735°S 153.3768°E).
+Robina State High School is a government secondary (7–12) school for boys and girls at Investigator Drive (28.0735°S 153.3768°E).
 In 2017, the school had an enrolment of 1412 students with 115 teachers (107 full-time equivalent) and 48 non-teaching staff (35 full-time equivalent).
 It includes a special education program.

-Arcadia College is a private secondary (7-12) school for boys and girls at 12 Centreline Place (28.0685°S 153.3779°E).
+Arcadia College is a private secondary (7–12) school for boys and girls at 12 Centreline Place (28.0685°S 153.3779°E).
 In 2018, the school had an enrolment of 188 students with 20 teachers (19 full-time equivalent) and 9 non-teaching staff (7 full-time equivalent).

 Australian Industry Trade College is a private secondary (10-12) school for boys and girls at 281 Scottsdale Drive (28.0916°S 153.3926°E).
 In 2017, the school had an enrolment of 332 students with 21 teachers and 26 non-teaching staff (25 full-time equivalent).

 Bond University has its main campus at Robina.

 Medical services

-Robina is also home to one of the two public hospitals on the Gold Coast.
+Robina is home to one of the two public hospitals on the Gold Coast.
 The Robina Hospital was originally a private hospital and was purchased by Queensland Health in 2002.
 An Emergency Department was built in 2007 and a larger expansion opened in 2011 doubling the size of the hospital to 364 beds, making it the sixth largest in Queensland.
 The new development includes clinical teaching facilities for Bond University.

 The Robina Health Precinct, which opened in 2012, is located on a nearby site to the Robina Hospital and houses community and sub-acute services.
 Ongoing development of health services in Robina has seen the creation of a healthcare hub in the suburb, with the Robina Health Precinct, Robina Hospital and additional community health services located at the Campus Alpha building all located within 350 metres of each other.

 In November 2016 Healthe Care Australia opened Robina Private Hospital, a $24.6 million purpose-built hospital providing specialist mental health and medical services located on Bayberry Lane adjacent to the public Robina Hospital, adding to the growing Robina Health Precinct.
 Stage One, a 90-bed, three level hospital with group therapy rooms and consulting suites, delivers private mental health and general medicine services for inpatients, day patients and outpatients.
 The masterplan for the site outlines future development phases with an additional 54 beds as well as surgical services including operating theatres and imaging.